vonvlaho/me/index.md

 An information portal that visualizes the development of small academic disciplines in Germany, offering geographical displays and statistical analyses.

 **[AGATE](https://agate.academy/)**
-A European research information system for the Union of German Academies of Sciences and Humanities, enhancing the visibility and accessibility of research data across Europe.
+A European research information system for the Union of German Academies of Sciences and Humanities, enhancing the visibility and accessibility of research data by science academys across Europe.

 ---

 ### Awards and Recognitions

-**Paul Fortier Prize for Best Emerging Scholar Presentation** (2018)
+**Paul Fortier Prize** from the [Alliance of Digital Humanities Organizations (ADHO)](https://www.adho.org) (2018)
 Awarded at the Digital Humanities Conference in Mexico City for presenting [IncipitSearch](https://dh2018.adho.org/en/incipitsearch-interlinking-musicological-repositories/), a platform that interlinks musicological repositories, advancing the field of digital musicology.

-**ADHO Bursary Award from the [Alliance of Digital Humanities Organizations (ADHO)](https://www.adho.org)** (2018)
-Recognizing contributions to the digital humanities field and interdisciplinary research.

-**Youth Film Science Bionics, 2nd Place** (2011)
+**Jugend filmt Bionik**, 2nd Place (2011)
-Recognized for early work in film science, awarded in a national competition that explored the intersection of science and media.
+Awarded for a short movie that explored the intersection of science and media.

 ---